iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fixed Point Dynamics of Lipschitz Operators.md

 \end{aligned}
 $$

-That enables the an interpretation of the vector $T^x + nv$ as the sum of the displacement vector from the Iterates and the minimal displacement vector $v$.
+That enables the an interpretation of the vector $T^n x + nv$ as the sum of all displacements from the iterates and the vector $v$.

 For the first part of the claim, where it says that $C$ is a closed, convex and non-empty set is because $N$ is non-expansive, and therefore $I - N$ is maximally monotone because $T$ maps from $X$ to $X$, the entire ambient space.
 And, it's not non-trivial results from Rockfellar's convex analysis that, the range of a maximally monotone operator is a closed, convex set.
+See [Monotone Operators In Depth](Monotone%20Operators%20In%20Depth.md) for more information.

 **Proof**